TheAssembler1/nl-blog/_posts/2023-12-23-first-blog.md

 ---
 title: "Hi 👋, Welcome to my Blog"
 date: 2023-12-23
 excerpt: Past professional experience.
-What is my current research.
-What are my future plans.
+What is my current research?
+What are my future plans?
 hidden: false
 ---